 - Write a winning proposal

-- Students will demonstrate their understanding of advanced technical writing by creating a proposal that meets the required standards set forth by the instructor.
+- Participants will demonstrate their understanding of advanced technical writing by creating a proposal that meets the required standards set forth by the instructor.

 - The proposal will include research, supplemental materials, and graphics that meet the expectations and criteria.

-- The student will submit the proposal in stages for assessment and feedback.
+- The participant will submit the proposal in stages for assessment and feedback.

 - Students demonstrate mastery of advanced technical writing by achieving at least 80% on the final proposal.